boekenbox/gitbook-stable/trading-strategy-options/regular-strategies-spot-trading/bollinger-bands-ta.md

 The bot will sell after prices first move over the set % from the upper Bollinger Band, then cross down the set level.
 Additionally `GAIN` must be reached.

 When set to 0, the upper Bollinger Band is the target.
 When set to 30, the target is 30% under the upper Bollinger Band - the lower band is at 100% from the upper band.
+Negative values are allowed.
 {% endtab %}

 {% tab title="Values" %}